frame-ancestors directive allows you to specify which parent URLs can frame the current resource. Using the

 [Error] Refused to load <url> because it does not appear in the frame-ancestors directive of the content security policy.

 frame-ancestors directive was added to CSP Level 2.
-This means that support has existed since 2015 in Chrome and Firefox, Safari 10+ or Edge 15+.
+This means that browser support for frame-ancestors existed since 2015 in Chrome and Firefox, Safari 10+ or Edge 15+.